game-ci/documentation/docs/github/v2/15-deployment/android.md

 Distributing an app via the Google Play store requires uploading an unsigned Android App Bundle (AAB) file and letting Google codesign your app for you using Play App Signing.
 In order to do this, you need to create an upload signing key, which you will then sign your app with.

 In Unity, while Android is your selected build platform, open Player Settings.
-TODO: Write up Unity instructions.
 Under "Publishing Settings", click the "Keystore Manager" button to open the keystore manager.
 Click the "Keystore" dropdown, and then "Create New" > "Anywhere" to create a new keystore file.
 You can select any file location, just note where it is.

 Fill out all the fields in this form.
 Both of the password and password confirmation fields (so, four password fields total) should contain the same password.
 Click "Add key" when you're done.
 In Player Settings, confirm that the "Custom Keystore" checkbox is checked, and the correct keystore path, keystore password, alias name, and alias password are set.
 Be sure to commit and push these changes to your git repository.